connectkushal/kernel-dev-notes/539/2-x86_Overview.md

 ## The Basic View of Memory
 - The basic view of the main memory is that it is an *array of cells*, each cell has the ability to store **one byte** and it is reachable by a unique number called **memory address**
-  - The architecture which each memory address points to `1 byte` is known as *byte-addressable architecture* or *byte machines*.
+  - The architecture which each memory address points to `1 byte` is known as **byte-addressable architecture** or **byte machines**.
   - It is the most common architecture.
   - Other architectures are possible, such as *word-addressable architecture* or *word machines*.
 - Range of memory addresses starts from `0` to some limit `x`,
   - eg, if the system has `1MB` of *physical* main memory, then the last memory address in the range will be `1023`.
-- This range of memory addresses is known as **address space** and it can be a **physical address space** which is limited by the physical main memory or a **logical address space**.
+- This range of memory addresses is known as **address space**
+  - it can be a **physical address space** or **logical address space**.
-  - When we say *physical* we mean the actual hardware
+    - When we say *physical* we mean the actual hardware,
+    - so it is limited by the physical main memory.
+    - Eg the maximum capacity of the hardware of the main memory (RAM) is `1MB` then the physical address space of the machine is up to `1MB`.
 - A well-known example of using logical address space is **virtual memory** which provides a logical address space of size `4GB` in `32-bit` architecture even if the actual size of physical main memory is less than `4GB`.
 - Viewing the memory as an array of contiguous cells is also known as **flat memory model**.
- - When the maximum capacity of the hardware of the main memory (RAM) is `1MB` then the physical address space of the machine is up to `1MB`.
-On the other hand, *logical*  doesn't necessarily represents or obeys the way the actual hardware works on.
+ - *logical*  doesn't necessarily represents or obeys the way the actual hardware works on.
-   - To make the *logical* view of anything works, it should be mapped into the real *physical* view, that is, it should be somehow translated for the physical hardware to be understood, this mapping is handled by the software or sometimes special parts of the hardware.
+   - To make the *logical* view of anything works, it should be mapped or translated into the real *physical* view,
+   - this mapping is handled by the software or sometimes special parts of the hardware.

 - the memory address is just a numerical value, a number.
   - When discussing the memory address as a mere number in the following chapters, it will be call it *memory address value* or *the value of memory address*,